St. Roch man witnesses bike crash, calls for change

 According to Symons, there were simple solutions.
 He said the city needs to work on having better protective bike lanes and better enforcement of drivers who don’t do their part.
 Symons also believed drivers need more education.

-The driver, 36-year-old Darren Mcintosh, was arrested at the scene and faces charges of negligent homicide and reckless operations of a vehicle, according to the NOPD.
+The driver, 36-year-old Darren Mcintosh, was arrested at the scene and faces charges of negligent homicide and reckless operations of a vehicle, according to the New Orleans Police Department.
 Toxicology results are also pending in the case.

 Latest Stories